Boykin, Alabama: Gee's Bend Quilts

 Calvin Trillin devoted a 1969 The New Yorker piece to the opening of the community's new sewing center, paid for with quilting bee revenues.
 In 1983, an exhibit in Birmingham sponsored by the Alabama Humanities Foundation included several of Rothstein's photographs of Gee's Bend, and an oral history project at the Birmingham Public Library sent new researchers and a photographer to document a new generation of residents.
 Nevertheless, the residents themselves have expressed some doubt that the attention they have received has improved their lot in life.
 In 1985, local historian Kathryn Tucker Windham reported: "They say, 'Ain't nothing ever happened.'"

-And then in 2002, an exhibition of their art work opened at the Museum of Fine Arts, Houston, organized by the Tinwood Alliance and everything changed.
+In 2002, an exhibition of their art work opened at the Museum of Fine Arts, Houston, organized by the Tinwood Alliance.
 The show went to the Whitney Museum in New York City and their art was hailed as "some of the most miraculous work of art America has produced."
 The show subsequently traveled to numerous other museums and the women have found gallery representation for their art.
 In June 2006, a second exhibition of quilts opened at the Museum of Fine Arts, Houston, also organized by the Tinwood Alliance, called "Gee's Bend: The Architecture of the Quilt."
 It traveled to seven additional museums, including the Smithsonian, the final stop of the nationwide tour was the Philadelphia Museum of Art at the end of 2008.
 Many of the quilt makers have become well known and have traveled extensively to talk about their community and their art.
 Many now have real incomes for the first time and their work, and its success, has helped to reunite and revive a dying community.
 In August 2006, the United States Postal Service released a sheet of ten commemorative stamps bearing images of Gee's Bend quilts sewn between c.1940 and 2001.
 The quilts and quilters are featured at their website.